msamsami/qna-builder/README.md

 ## Introduction

-**QnA Builder** is a simple, no code way to build chatbots in Python.
+**QnA Builder** is a simple, no-code way to build chatbots in Python.
 It provides a similarity-based conversational dialog engine, **QnA Bot**, which makes it easy to generate automated responses to input questions according to a set of known conversations, i.e., question-answer pairs, stored in a ***knowledge base***.
-QnA Bot relies on a collection of question-answer pairs to generate (predict) answers for new inputs.
+QnA Bot relies on a collection of question-answer pairs to generate answers for new inputs.

 ## Install